First post, by Joseph_Joestar

 - Delivers crystal clear 16-bit sound in Windows Sound System mode

-- Has a 1:1 pin-compatible OPL3 copy on board, providing accurate FM synthesis
+- Has a 1:1 pin-compatible OPL3 copy on board, providing excellent FM synthesis

 - Has ADPCM support, so games like Duke Nukem 2 work fine

-- Not plug and play (which actually makes configuring easier)
+- Not plug and play (this actually makes configuring easier)